CIDgravity/cidg-docs/content/en/storage-providers/get-started/claim-a-miner/index.md

 ## Define a friendly name

-When the signature has been verified, you will be prompted to set a friendly name for the miner.
+The friendly name is utilized throughout the entire app for easy identification of a miner.
+It can be modified later through the ```settings```.

 {{< alert icon="warning" >}}
-It's crucial to bear in mind that the designated friendly name will remain consistent across all users who claim this miner.
+The friendly name is attached to a the miner and will remain consistent across all users who claim this miner.
-Any alterations to this name will be applied to everyone utilizing it.
+Any alterations to this name will reflect to every users.
 {{< /alert >}}

 {{< img src="define-friendly-name.png" alt="Choose a friendly name for this miner" >}}